Top 10 UK Universities in Business and Economics 2020

 As for the Oxford business school, Saïd Business School, it was established in 1996 with the generous donation from Syrian-Saudi businessman and philanthropist, Wafic Saïd.
 The school is Oxford's centre of learning for undergraduate and postgraduate students in business, management and finance.

 Cambridge Judge Business School is considered to be particularly strong in entrepreneurship and innovation management.
+The school’s innovation programs are specifically designed to enable innovation capabilities across several various areas of an organisation.

 The top 4 industries for LSE graduates are Banking and Finance, Research and Education, Politics and Government, and Consultancy.